apache/hudi/website/docs/syncing_datahub.md

 By default, the sync config's database name and table name will be used to make the target `Dataset`'s URN.
 Subclass `HoodieDataHubDatasetIdentifier` and set it to `hoodie.meta.sync.datahub.dataset.identifier.class` to customize the URN creation.

+Optionally, sync'ed `Dataset` and `Container` objects can be attached with a `Domain` object.
+To do this, set `hoodie.meta.sync.datahub.domain.name` to a valid `Domain` URN.
+Also, sync'ed `Dataset` can be attached with user defined properties.
+To do this, set `hoodie.meta.sync.datahub.table.properties` to a comma-separated key-value string (_eg_ `key1=val1,key2=val2`).

 ### Example